Saaho Mania: Here’s Why The Prabhas Starrer Is A Treat For ‘Die-hard Fans’

 An Emotional Connect

 Saaho, however, isn't just about action alone.
 It has an emotional connect as well.
-Shraddha Kapoor and Prabhas' s romantic exchanges add depth to the story.
+Shraddha Kapoor and Prabhas's romantic exchanges add depth to the story.
 The father sentiment, a key highlight of the second half, too adds a lot of meaning to the on-screen action.

 Prabhas Hits It Out Of The Park

 Prabhas, who became a household name with Baahubali 2, delivers a solid performance that bears testimony to his evolution as an actor.
 He does full justice to the action scenes and redefines the tenets of reel machismo.
-The desert scene in particular is a treat for those who love hardcore action sequences.
+The desert scene, in particular, is a treat for those who love hardcore action sequences.
 Its rawness and intensity leave fans asking for more.

 Everyone Makes An Impact!